KunalSolanke/Microsoft_Engage_2021/Readme.md

 ### Chat inside meet

-This chat is persited inside db,and if meet started from the 1-1 call or tems chat,same chat will be used inside the meet.
+This chat is persited inside db,and if meet started from the 1-1 call or teams chat,same chat will be used inside the meet.
+If you invite muliple users in 1-1 call the current chat will be labelled as group chat and all meeting particoipants will be added in that.
+If meeting was started inside a team channel,invitees will be added to the team to which that channel belongs.

 ### Screen share

-Users can start their screen share with button below,this will replace the videoTrack of all the rest peers inside the meet
+Users can start their screen share with button below,this will replace the videoTrack of all the rest peers inside the meet.
+On stopping screen share camera video will be replaced back.

 ## Stop and start audio

 When some stops or starts his audio or video such changes are reflected on the screens of rest of the other peers;
-if video is off : user's profile is shown if audio is off : mute symbol is shown
+if video is off/not active : user's profile is shown if audio is off/not active : mute symbol is shown

 # Folder structure